CommonAccord/Cmacc-Source/Doc/S/Sandbox/Form/Form-Agt-US-Demo.md

 Note=To make our standards-based contract, we reference the form of agreement.
 This is the base, and therefore at the bottom of this page.
 We then add some elements.
+This demo now uses the materials at <a href="https://github.com/CommonAccord/Form-Agt">https://github.com/CommonAccord/Form-Agt</a>.

 Note=First we list a few "parameters"